jngaravitoc/bfe-scan/README.md

   - Run in parallel for the nlm list.
   - Write particle data in Gadget format if desired.

-TODO:
+#TODO:
-    Parameter file:
+  -Parameter file:
       - Make different categories for Host and Satellite?
       - Think that if this is going to be general we might need more than one satellite.
-    Implement all optional outputs:
+  -Implement all optional outputs:
       - random satellite sample *
       - output ascii files
       - what if the COM is provided?
       - use ids to track bound - unbound particles -- think about cosmo zooms
       - track bound mass fraction
       - write Gadget format file
       - Check if all the flags are working
       - Flag: write_snaps_ascii
         - ids_tr is needed? or can be deleted to use less memory?
-    Implement checks:
-      - tests for every function
+   - Implement tests
-    Implement parallel computation for bound satellite particles.
-    * : fast to implement
-    ** : may need some time to implement
-    Parallelization:
+   - Parallelization:
         - Try parallel structure discussed in articles.adsabs.harvard.edu/pdf/1995ApJ...446..717H
         - Fix results=pool() returns empty list if --ncores==1? when running in a single processor
 - known issues: